 Unlike the “one size fits all” approach by some manufacturers, the United CoolAir outside air system is made specifically for each project.
 Vertical configurations are ideal for small mechanical rooms, including closets while horizontal styles offer in-ceiling mounting, saving valuable floor space.

 Having the ability to customize your DOAS unit to fit your installation requirements can save thousands of dollars in contractor charges and shorten installation time.
 United CoolAir’s OmegaAir II allows modification in air paths, component configuration, and utility placement before leaving the factory.
 They also offer a comprehensive list of factory-installed options to meet even the most complex cooling requirements.

 Unlike new installations, retrofit applications generally have limited access to the job site.
 United CoolAir’s indoor, customizable DOAS units can be broken down into sections that fit through standard doorways, halls and into elevators.
-Lifting units by crane and modifying the building structure to accommodate equipment becomes a thing of the past, saving time and thousands of dollars in building modifications.
+Building modifications become a thing of the past saving time and cost and cranes are unnecessary.

 United CoolAir charges and tests each of their units before leaving the factory.
 DOAS units include resealable refrigerant couplings between separable sections to preserve the factory refrigerant charge.
 Refrigerant couplings are reattached during job site assembly, and ready for immediate operation.
 Brazing, recharging, and testing is eliminated saving additional time and money.